-Maury appeared on Aaron Short Music this past Monday to discuss the exciting new Contour Pick from Luxe by Martin.
+Maury appeared on Aaron Short Music to discuss the exciting new Contour Pick from Luxe by Martin.
 It is one impressive piece of swanky space-age gear!

 The entire show was devoted to discussing and demoing this ingenious, high-flying guitar pick that has now landed at Maury’s Music.
 It is ready and waiting to take off in your hand and launch your music to new heights of toneful clarity and increased depths of definition.